-Equity crowdfunding (ECF) is an innovative form of alternative fundraising that allows small businesses to raise capital from the public, using online platforms registered with the Securities Commission Malaysia (SC).
-Ten ECF platforms have been registered to date.
+Equity crowdfunding (ECF) is an innovative form of alternative fundraising that allows small businesses to raise capital from the public, using online platforms registered with the (SC).
+Today, 10 ECF platforms have been registered to date.
 ECF allows small businesses to offer equity in their companies to investors, who in turn invest in the concept which they see potential in.
 Through ECF, investors can diversify their investments beyond traditional asset classes.
+Malaysian ECF platforms have been charting impressive growth since 2016, in line with the Government’s call for financial services providers to embrace technology and develop more inclusive, innovative and efficient capital markets.
+Although ECF funding had skidded during the initial stages of movement restrictions in 2020 amid the economic slowdown, it had eventually bounced back following subsequent relaxations.

 An applicant that wishes to be registered as an ECF operator must be a body corporate incorporated under the Companies Act 1965.
 The prospective applicant must be able to demonstrate to the SC that it is able to satisfy the relevant criteria mentioned in the Recognised Market Operator (RMO) Guidelines.
 An ECF operator must also comply with the following requirements: